 Secure Your Computer so as to Secure Your Data

 Your computer is a valued device, your data is much more important than your computer.
 Both must be protected at all costs.
 The issue of computer malware confuses a lot of people.

 The term malware is actually a shortened form of malicious software.
-Thus malware is software created or developed to damage or perform unwanted actions to your computer.
+Malware is software created or developed to damage or perform unwanted actions on your computer.
 Malware is also capable of disrupting your computer operations and gathering your sensitive information without your knowledge.
-Examples of malwares are:
+Examples of malware are:

 - Computer virus